open-xchange/appsuite-middleware/documentation/docu/components/api/websockets.md

 # Introduction

 Starting with v7.8.3 the Open-Xchange Middleware supports accepting Web Sockets that are opened by authenticated request.
-Hence, a Web Socket representation in the Open-Xchange Middleware always has an association to a certain Open-Xchange session.
+Hence, a Web Socket representation in the Open-Xchange Middleware always has an association to a certain Open-Xchange session and is bound to its life-cycle.

 # How it works